TasneemFand/Multimedia-messaging-platform/README.md

 - Real-time messaging using Socket.io
 - conversation between members by text/video calls
+- Create servers by user and manage the servers by the admin/moderators
-- Create Text, Audio and Video call Channels
+- Create Text, Audio and Video call Channels in servers
+- Manage channels by admin/moderators
-- Manage members as admin and moderators
+- Manage members as admin, moderators and guests
 - send attachements
 - Delete & Edit messages in real time
 - authenticated app using clerk